11 Things You Can’t Do at Tokyo Disneyland

-The seasonal events that run throughout the year have limited-time entertainment, merchandise, food, and decorations.
+The seasonal events throughout the year have limited-time entertainment, merchandise, food, and decorations.

 Photos or Video on All Rides

 Japan is a country of rigorous rules, and this includes Disney Parks.
-You’re not able to take photos or video on all rides or attractions, which I’ll admit is a bit confusing and convoluted.
+You cannot take photos or video on all rides or attractions, which I’ll admit is confusing and convoluted.
 I recommend checking the attractions page on the Tokyo Disney Resort website; it’ll say if photos are allowed or not.

 “it’s a small world” allows photos and video while Pooh’s Hunny Hunt doesn’t.
-At the same time, photos and video are fine on Enchanted Tale of Beauty and the Beast.
+At the same time, pictures and videos are fine on Enchanted Tale of Beauty and the Beast.
 As I said, it’s confusing.

 Is it seemingly arbitrary?
 Absolutely.
 But, ask anyone who’s lived in Japan long enough, and I guarantee they’ll have a story about rules and policies.

-The best thing to do is listen to the Cast Members with their hand gestures.
-As a courtesy to everyone else around you, if you decide to take photos or videos, don’t bother those around you with flash, being loud (while vlogging), or your illuminated screen from your phone.
+The best thing to do is listen to the Cast Members with hand gestures.
+As a courtesy to everyone else, if you decide to take photos or videos, don’t bother those around you with flash, being loud (while vlogging), or your illuminated screen from your phone.

 Get Free Buttons

 One of my favourite things when I first went to Walt Disney World was getting the free button.
 Sadly, that’s not a thing at Tokyo Disney Resort.
 While there are celebration buttons, you have to buy them.